-- Amsterdam in Downtown Phoenix is huge and has great manicures and martinis Monday.
-Since it's on Central it's also Light Rail friendly.
-(718 North Central Avenue, Phoenix). - BS West in Old Town Scottsdale, where the drinks are 2 for 1 most nights, the dance floor is always crowded, and the drag shows are out of this world spectacular with both male and female impersonators.
-(7125 East 5th Avenue, Scottsdale) - Apollo's has a great karaoke with a broad selection of songs.
-(5749 North 7th Street, Phoenix) - Ice Pics Video Bar at 32nd and McDowell is a lesbian bar has two for one drinks every day from 4 to 8.
-(3108 E McDowell Rd, Phoenix) - Cash Inn Country is a lesbian bar with country music and a really friendly mix of people.
-(2140

-East McDowell Rd, Phoenix)
+- BS West in Old Town Scottsdale, where the drinks are 2 for 1 most nights, the dance floor is always crowded, and the drag shows are out of this world spectacular with both male and female impersonators.
+(7125 East 5th Avenue, Scottsdale) - Cash Inn Country is a lesbian bar with country music and a really friendly mix of people.
+(2140 East McDowell Rd, Phoenix) - Charlie's in midtown Phoenix is a classic and popular gay bar with country music and some of the best tacos in town just outside the bar (727 W. Camelback Road, Phoenix, AZ 85013)